-- 5. Evidence of progress toward meeting the requirements of the teacher's individual PDP may be provided by the teacher and/or his or her supervisor, and shall be reviewed as part of each annual summary conference. - 6.
-All teachers governed by the professional development requirements shall have an individual PDP within thirty instructional days of the beginning of their respective teaching assignments. - 7.
+- 7. The PDP shall be revised at a minimum annually, but may be adjusted as necessary to support the teacher's progress. - 68.
+All teachers governed by the professional development requirements shall have an individual PDP within thirty instructional days of the beginning of their respective teaching assignments. - 9.
+The Board of Education shall ensure all teachers receive the necessary opportunities, support, and resources to engage in ongoing professional learning and to complete the requirements of their respective PDPs. - 710.
 A teacher's individual PDP goals may necessitate more than the recommended minimum requirements outlined in N.J.A.C.
-6A:9C-4. - 8.
-Additional hours of qualifying experiences may be required for teachers in low-performing schools, as determined by the Commissioner of Education. - 9.
+6A:9-15 6A:9C-4 et seq. - 811.
+Additional hours of qualifying experiences activities may be required for teachers in low-performing schools, as determined by the Commissioner of Education. - 9.
 The teacher's designated supervisor shall: - a.
 Use the teacher performance evaluation process and the professional development planning process to monitor each teacher's progress in meeting the professional development requirements and shall take appropriate steps to assure such progress.
 If a teacher's progress is found to be inadequate, the teacher's designated supervisor shall take appropriate remedial action by applying sound and accepted principles of progressive supervision and other appropriate means; and - b.
-Maintain accurate records of each teacher's progress in meeting the individual professional development requirements, pursuant to N.J.AC.
+Maintain accurate records of each teacher's progress in meeting the individual professional development requirements, pursuant to N.J.A.C.
 6A:9C-4.3 and N.J.A.C.
 6A:9C-4.4.
 Such records shall include a copy of each teacher's current PDP and timeline, as well as any documentation and evidence showing the teacher's progress toward meeting the plan's requirements.

-TEACHING STAFF MEMBERS R 3240/page 5 of 9

-Professional Development for Teachers and School Leaders
+TEACHING STAFF MEMBERS R 3240/page 6 of 15 Professional Development for Teachers and School Leaders

 - 10. If a teacher leaves the employ of one New Jersey school district and is hired by another, the previous employing school district shall share with the new employing school district the teacher's individual PDP and all supporting documentation.
-If the current individual PDP is found to be unsuitable to the teacher's new assignment, the new employing school district shall ensure a revised individual PDP and timeline is created within thirty days of hire by the employee's new supervisor in collaboration with the new teacher. - E. School-Level Plans for Professional Development Implementation (N.J.A.C.
-6A:9C-4.2) - 1.
-The Principal shall oversee the development and implementation of a plan for school-level professional development and shall ensure: - a.
-The school-level professional development plan includes a description of school-level and team-based professional learning aligned with identified school goals, and includes teacher and student learning needs; and - b.
+If the current individual PDP is found to be unsuitable to the teacher's new assignment, the new employing school district shall ensure a revised individual PDP and timeline is created within thirty days of hire by the employee's new supervisor in collaboration with the new teacher. - ED.
+Requirements for School-Level Plans for Professional Development Planning and Implementation (N.J.A.C.
+6A:9-15.5 6A:9C-4.2) - 1.
+The Principal shall oversee the development and implementation of a plan for school-level professional development and shall ensure: - a2.
+The school-level professional development plan shall includes a description of school-level and team-based professional learning aligned with identified school goals, and includes teacher and student learning needs-; and - b.
 All teachers receive the necessary opportunities, support, and resources to complete individual professional development requirements pursuant to N.J.A.C.
-6A:9C-4.4(a). - 2.
-The school-level plan shall become part of the school district plan for professional development overseen and reviewed by the Superintendent of Schools. - F. Requirements for District-Level Plans for Professional Development Implementation (N.J.A.C.
-6A:9C-4.2) - 1.
-The school district plan shall provide information on school-level and district-wide professional development learning opportunities, the resources being allocated toward their support, a justification for the expenditures, and include any professional development required by statute or regulation.
+6A:9C-4.4(a). - 23.
+The school-level plan shall become part of the school district plan for district's professional development plan overseen and reviewed by the Superintendent of Schools Board of Education pursuant to N.J.A.C.
+6A:9-15.6. - 4.
+The school-level professional development plan shall go into effect for the 2013-2014 school year. - 5.
+The Principal shall ensure all teachers receive the necessary opportunities, support, and resources to complete professional development requirements in accordance with N.J.A.C.
+6A:9-15.4(a).

-TEACHING STAFF MEMBERS R 3240/page 6 of 9 Professional Development for Teachers and School Leaders
+TEACHING STAFF MEMBERS R 3240/page 7 of 15 Professional Development for Teachers and School Leaders